 July 15 to 29, 2014, I will be headed back to Arezzo, Italy for masterclasses, chamber music, a concerto with the orchestra there and just a great time soaking in the Tuscan sun!
 Students interested in joining my masterclass there, please fill out this form to indicate your interest and I will be in touch with you shortly

-In August, I will be doing a six-city tour of Brasil doing concerts and masterclasses in Brasilia, Sao Paulo, Rio de Janeiro, Belo Horizonte, Belem, and Goiania!
-In Brasilia, I will be playing Takemitsu's masterpiece Fantasma Cantosas well as Bassi's Fantasia on Themes from “I Puritani”.
+From August 16 to 26, I will be doing a six-city tour of Brasil with concerts and masterclasses in Goiania, Brasilia, Belem, Belo Horizonte, Rio de Janeiro, and Sao Paulo!
+In Brasilia, I will be playing Finzi's beautiful Concerto for clarinet and strings as well as a new arrangement of Bassi's Fantasia on Themes from “I Puritani” for clarinet and orchestra.
 The tour also includes several recitals with my amazing pianist Rasa Vitkauskaite, as well as masterclasses and chamber music.
-More details to come soon!

 On Saturday, May 10, 2014 I had the great pleasure to play the Brahms Clarinet Trio at Harvard-Epworth United Methodist Church, 1555 Massachusetts Avenue, Cambridge, Massachusetts in a benefit concert for the Massachusetts Peace Action Education Fund with great colleagues.
 Joining me in the trio were pianist Victor Rosenbaum and cellist Anzel Gerber.
 Violinist Jamie Buswell joined Victor and Anzel in the Brahms Piano Trio in C Minor, and Victor played the two Intermezzi, Op.
 118. Then on Sunday, May 11 we trekked up to Woodstock, Vermont and played the program again on the concert series at the lovely Unitarian Universalist Church in Woodstock.
 What a great way to spend the weekend!